Eckhart Tolle

 You deserve to heal

-I am a certified Narcissistic Abuse Specialist™️ and Narcissist Trauma Recovery Coach, as well as being certified in working with Post Traumatic Stress and Complex Trauma as an Accredited therapist.
+As well as being certified in working with Post Traumatic Stress and Complex Trauma as an Accredited therapist, I am a certified Narcissistic Abuse Specialist™️ and Narcissist Trauma Recovery Coach.

 Soul crushing experience

-The emotional manipulation, gaslighting and coercive control we can suffer within this kind of abuse can also result in physical, financial, sexual and spiritual abuse ~ it can be a very confusing and soul crushing experience and we can end up feeling like a ghost in our own life...that is certainly how I felt.
+The coercive control and emotional manipulation, we can suffer from narcissistic abuse, such as; love bombing, gaslighting, triangulation, hoovering, breadcrumbing, stonewalling, scapegoating, and so much more, can also result in physical, financial, sexual and spiritual abuse.
+It can be a very confusing and soul crushing experience and we can end up feeling like a ghost in our own lives...that is certainly how I felt.

-If you feel like a shadow of your former self, unsure of how to move forward in your life, please take heart, you can heal from narcissistic abuse, reconnect to who you truly are, and live a happy and fulfilling life.
+If you feel like a shadow of your former self, unsure of how to move forward in your life, please take heart, you CAN heal from narcissistic abuse trauma, reconnect to who you truly are, and go on to live a fulfilling and joy-filled life.

 We can experience narcissistic abuse within an intimate or familial relationship, a friendship, in the workplace...in fact, within any kind of relationship.